Yorko/huggingface_text2image_yorko/README.md

 ### Bad cases

-Some of classes are present in COCO captions but still are dominated by other objects.
+Some of the classes are present in COCO captions but still are dominated by other objects.
 Other classes are just not present in COCO captions, eg. cobra or volcano.

 <img src="https://habrastorage.org/webt/ce/yl/af/ceylaf77oqokvrxbxmiezya-qho.gif" width=30% />